-I have learned about grief and grief recovery through the American Academy of Grief Counseling.
+I have learned about grief and grief recovery and am a Certified Grief Counselor through the American Academy of Grief Counseling.
 I’ve trained to be a Transformational Coach and group facilitator with Britta Eskey and Lee Eskey in the Celebration of Being leadership training.
 I have a corporate background working for some of the top data analytics and venture capitalist partners in Silicon Valley providing Executive Coaching on Self-Awareness.
 I'm known for being deeply empathic, loving, and curious.
 I am also bold with the truth.

 My Grief Story:

 "Mama I love you, Mama I miss you, Mama I love you always.

 Mama I love you, Mama I miss you, your love is with me forever.